srazash/dsazig/Notes.md

 function quicksort(arr, low, high):
     if low < high:
         pivot_index = partition(arr, low, high)
+        if (pivot_index > 0):
             quicksort(arr, low, pivot_index - 1)
         quicksort(arr, pivot_index + 1, high)
 ```

 In this pseudocode, the `quicksort` function takes an array `arr` and the indices `low` and `high` representing the current partition.
 If the partition has at least two elements (`low < high`), the `partition` function is called to find the pivot index, and then the function recursively calls itself on the left and right partitions.

 **Example**
-Let's consider an example to illustrate how Quicksort works.
+Let's consider an example to illustrate how quick sort works.
 Suppose we have the following array:

 ```
 arr = [5, 2, 4, 6, 1, 3, 2, 6]